cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 - If you already have a recent version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://anaconda.org/) installed on you computer, you can skip the line with `./install_conda.sh`

 - PyTornado, SUMO, SU2 and Paraview are not mendatory to run CEASIOMpy.
 You can skip the lines corresponding to those you don't want to insatll.
-However, if you want to be able to run all possible workflows, you should all the modules.
+However, if you want to be able to run all possible workflows, you should have all the modules.

 - Some of the softwares will need to be execuded with `sudo` command.
 It will ask you you for your password and you will have to type `yes` to confirm some of the installation steps.